elucidat/website-integration-example/README.md

-# Elucidat Website Integration Example
+# Iframe Integration Example

-An example demonstrating integrating Elucidat into a website (or App) via an iframe, with responsive sizing and data being passed back via window.postMessage.
+An example demonstrating integrating Elucidat into a website (or App) via an iframe, with responsive sizing.